 I would guess that this is all due to that baby adjusting how the urine flows through the kidneys with all the extra contents of your abdomen during pregnancy.
 Also, because the chance of dehydration during pregnancy is so much higher.

-Both UTI’s and kidney stones can cause severe pain, and can be a risk factor for preterm labor, so it is something that your provider should take very seriously in pregnant women.
+Both UTI’s and kidney stones can cause severe pain (especially during pregnancy — I personally find the pain to be worse when I’m pregnant likely because the uterus starts contracting as well), and can be a risk factor for preterm labor, so it is something that your provider should take very seriously in pregnant women.
 It is something that would prompt medical attention in the labor and delivery unit frequently.

 Of course, you are also at a higher risk for yeast infections, and vaginitis as well due to changes in hormones and vaginal blood flow.
 Basically, that whole area is just a mess.